marcos-arduino/marcos-arduino/README.md

 ## 👋 About Me

-I'm Marcos Arduino, Information Systems student.
+I'm Marcos Arduino, IT student.

 I work mainly with **Python**, **web technologies** (HTML, CSS, JavaScript, PHP, React), and **Arduino**.
 I also have experience with **databases** and **basic data analysis**.